May 16 -20, Take the Pledge!!

 Join us as we kick off efforts over Earth Week (April 22nd), coinciding with the start of the statewide media cam of getting around our beautiful state.

 In order to meet Vermont’s climate goals by 2025, we must continue making an impact, one green trip at a time, adding up to big changes.
 Together we’ll create a big impact.

 Did you know if you continue making green trips, you can earn rewards and incentives?
 We’re here to support you along the way to keep up with your green travel choices.
 Learn more about this program and all your transit options at Go!
 Vermont!

 Whether participating in an event or simply choosing to travel green, log your trips to earn points and rewards.

-This project is also expanding curriculum-based learning about the connection between transportation, energy and climate change and the need to be more efficient in meeting our mobility needs from Way to Go! team partner, Vermont Energy Education Program (VEEP).
+Find curriculum-based learning on the connection between transportation, energy and climate change at Vermont Energy Education Program (VEEP).